Dylanbbenson/IoT_Data_Streaming_Pipeline/README.md

 # IoT_Data_Streaming_Pipeline

-A real-time data streaming pipeline that pulls data from The Things Network (TTN) using mqtt, processes it using Apache NiFi, routes it through Kafka, and stores it in InfluxDB for time-series analysis.
+A real-time data streaming pipeline that pulls data from Thingspeak using mqtt, processes it using Apache NiFi, routes it through Kafka, and stores it in InfluxDB for time-series analysis.
 This setup is ideal for handling IoT sensor data streams, enabling fast and scalable processing.
+This pipeline ingests humidity, tempurature, light, and atmosphere from the Stony Ford Weather Station in Campbell Hall, NY.

-Architecture
+Project architecture:

-    Apache NiFi: Manages the flow of data by pulling IoT sensor data from The Things Network, performing any necessary transformations, and routing it to Kafka.
+- NiFi: manages the flow of data by pulling IoT sensor data from Thingspeak, performing transformations, and routing it to Kafka.
-    Apache Kafka: Serves as a message broker to handle real-time data ingestion and delivery.
+- Kafka: serves as the message broker to handle real-time data ingestion and delivery.
-    InfluxDB: A time-series database to store and analyze IoT data, ideal for metrics such as temperature, humidity, etc.
+- InfluxDB: A time-series database for storing and analyzing IoT data

-Project Structure
+Project structure:
 /Nifi
 - iot_flow.json: exported Nifi flow that can be imported
 - iot_flow_template.xml: exported Nifi template that can be imported